 VERY FAST AND GREAT PRICE

-Available throughout BC & Alberta
+Available throughout BC, Alberta and Manitoba

 Cable internet provides top speed internet for an affordable price.
 The tradeoff is that you are on a connection shared with your neighbors so speeds could fluctuate during peak hours.